mazino3/upanix-os/readme.txt

    using elfhacker tool.
 Ensure that FPU init and MOS Main assembly code is put in the first .text section. .init, .fini sections come after that
 	 If they aren't in that order then possibly the kernel.ld linker script needs to change or the order in which these object files are specified as parameter to g++ needs to change

+2. Command to find libgcc.a
+   i686-elf-gcc $CFLAGS -print-libgcc-file-name